+A course taken to fulfill this requirement cannot be counted in Section II- Elective Courses.

-ERH 207-Ethics Credit Hours: 3
+ERH 207-Ethics credit hours: 3

-ERH 212-Ancient Greek and Medieval Philosophy Credit Hours: 3
+ERH 212-Ancient Greek and Medieval Philosophy credit hours: 3

-ERH 213-Modern and Contemporary Philosophy Credit Hours: 3

 Physics Minor

 This minor can be declared through the Department of Physics and Astronomy A minor in physics is offered to cadets who desire to complement their major area of study with additional work in the field of physics.
 The requirements that must be satisfied are as follows:

 1. General Physics Sequence

-PY 160-General Physics I Credit Hours: 3
+PY 160-General Physics I credit hours: 3

-IS 460W-Research Design for Political Science Credit Hours: 3 IS 485-National Security Minor Capstone Credit Hours: 3
+PY 161-General Physics II credit hours: 3

+PY 155-General Physics Laboratory I credit hours: 1

+PY 156-General Physics Laboratory II credit hours: 1

-2. Category I:
+2. Modern Physics

+PY 335-Modern Physics I credit hours: 3

+Additional Hours (six [6] minimum).